m6urns/beautyfile/README.md

-### Warning
+### Running

-There is a `.env.default` file that adds `root` to the list of banned users.
-DO NOT REMOVE THIS UNLESS YOU KNOW WHAT YOU'RE DOING!
+If you are using `pm2` to manage your node apps.

-### To Run
+Use `pm2 start myconfig.config.json`.
+An example config is given in `local.config.json` For production `pm2 start local.config.json`

-To run BeautyFile, you just need to add a watch directory and a port number like so:
+### Setting up a custom url

-`node src/index.js /home/username/pictures 8080`
+Modify index.js to the url you would like to utilize.

-Or you can use `pm2 start myconfig.config.json`.
-An example config is given in `local.config.json`
+Make sure that src/views/env is setup with a proper base url.